slash4-de/learn-reactjs/source/day1.rst

 We will use this example the demonstrate the most important awesome features of the React framework.
 But this course is a fast track course to get you started with React - it will not cover all aspects of React.
 This is not what we want and this is also not necessary to get you started.
 After completing the tutorial you will know:

 1. How to write rich client Applications using React.
 Something like Facebook and Instagram.
-2. You will fully understand what Facebook means by "...
+2. You will understand what Facebook means by "...
 React is for building large applications with data that changes over time ..." - Facebook
 3. You will be able to develop stateful, interactive and reusable UI components
 4. You will also understand that it is specifically designed to fit sites with a lot of updates
 5. You will see how easy it is to write applications that work both on Mobile and Desktop